26 Jul How often should landlords have EICR?

-An Electrical Installation Condition Report – or EICR – can help you fulfil that duty of care and your legal obligations, by making sure the electrical systems in a building are well maintained.
+An Electrical Installation Condition Report – or EICR –electrical safety test, can help you fulfil that duty of care and your legal obligations, by making sure the electrical systems in a building are well maintained.

 Much like servicing a boiler, or an MOT for a car, the electrics in a residential building need to be checked regularly for any signs of wear or deterioration.
 EICR for landlords provides the peace of mind – and documented proof – that the electrical installations are safe.

 But just how often should you have an EICR on the properties you let?

 There are three points at which landlords are advised to employ the services of a professional electrician for an electrical safety check.

 - EICR for a new property – For landlords who buy to let, a property is like any purchase or investment and it makes sense to know exactly what you’re getting before parting with any money.
 This can prevent unforeseen costs down the line.
 A general homebuyer’s survey does not include an inspection of the electrics, yet faulty electrics could cost thousands of pounds to fix – not to mention the risk to safety.

 - At change of occupancy – You may have had the electrics inspected at the time of buying a new property, but it is also recommended to get them checked again when one tenant leaves and before a new one arrives.
 This will enable you to carry out a full safety check to make sure nothing has deteriorated or been damaged during the previous tenancy.
 It also provides documented proof, both for yourself and the tenant, that the electrics were inspected at the beginning of their tenancy, which can be crucial in the event of any accidents or incidents occurring.